bsc-s2/pykit/ratelimiter/README.md

 # pre consume and get left capacity
 r = throttle.RateLimiter(100, 2)
 r.consume(1000)
-if r.left() < 0:
+if r.get_stored() < 0:
-   # do wait or other thing
+   print "not enough permits"
 else:
-   # assign left capacity
+   print "can assign permits is %s" % r.get_stored()

 # request and wait
 r = throttle.RateLimiter(100, 2)
 # this will request 100 and need wait 1 second.
 r.wait_available(100)
 ```

 #   Description

-A module that provide a way for rate limit and throttle.
+A module that provides a way for rate limit and throttle.

 # Classes